 During the procedure, you will be awake, and medical and nursing staff will be monitoring you closely.
-First, a local anesthetic will be injected through the skin into the groin or arm (it depends on the decision of your operator).
+A local anesthetic will be injected through the skin into the groin or arm (it depends on the decision of your operator).
 When the medication takes effect, you should only feel dull pressure where the operator is working with the catheter.
-Next, the operator will insert a fine tube (introducer) into the artery.
+The operator will insert a fine tube (introducer) into the artery.
 It will provide a passageway through which the doctor can insert catheters with necessary devices and a contrast medium.
 A contrast medium injected throw the catheter will allow seeing the area of blockage in your artery.
-The operator may insert a balloon to prepare the artery for stent implantation.